qsymmachus/notes/go.md

 This forces the `rosie` interface value to give up the `Dog` concrete value it stores, and assigns it to `r`.

 What if `rosie` doesn't actually store a `Dog`?
-In that case, you ge a panic!
+In that case, you get a panic!
 You can safely test for this by assigning the type assertion to two values: the underlying value and a boolean value that reports whether the assertion succeeded:

 ```go
 var rosie Barker = Dog{"Rosie"}